This step by step tutorial explains how to draw a sitting cat from the front view and provides detailed illustrated examples for each step.

 - Draw a horizontal line through the head to help you place the cat’s eyes on the same level.

-- Draw the eyes as sort of ovals with pointy ends that are slightly angled inwards.
+- Draw the eyes as sort of ovals with slightly pointy ends that are angled a little bit inwards.

 - Draw the nose close to a triangle with the bottom end slightly cut off.